Golf Course Review of Moray Golf Club (Old & New)

 The best holes on the New are the ninth and tenth which are closest to the sea and enjoy the best of the undulating terrain.
 Before that the fifth and sixth also make very good use of a burn that runs through both courses and the 13th and 14th are another good couple of back-to-back holes.

-The entire set-up at Moray is impressive and the Old course in particular far exceeded my expectations.
+The entire set-up at Moray is impressive and the Old course in particular far exceeded my expectations - I'd go as far as saying it is one of the most underrated golf courses I know.
 The combination of strategic interest, spectacular views, the at times sporty nature and excellent golfing ground make for an enjoyable days golf.
 I played here in a 36 hole open competition that took in both courses and the person on the scoring desk, when I handed my card in, asked if I had enjoyed my day.
 I said I most certainly had and he encouraged me to "spread the word".
 I intend to do so.

 Club Website: www.moraygolf.co.uk